 All those “naked pants” people are wearing that leave NOTHING to the imagination aren’t flattering.
 If you want that look, buy body paint and plan to shave everything below the waist every morning.
 Those pants (spandex, legging, jegging and jeans versions) are ALL obnoxious, uncomfortable to wear, and make you look like you are prowling.
 “Skinny jeans” make heavy women look like balloons and make skinny women look like skeletons (often bow-legged skeletons).
 They are best left on models who employ photoshopping experts to do their PR.

 Although I LOVE the uber-wide leg pants, they aren’t great on the figure either.
-They tend to add pounds if they aren’t perfectly tailored and often become safety hazards since they can become tangled as you walk.
-Maybe you aren’t a clutz like I am, but it’s something to consider.
+They tend to add pounds if they aren’t perfectly tailored and often become safety hazards since they can become tangled as you walk (especially up and down stairs if you tend to ascend/descend quickly).
+Maybe you aren’t a klutz like I am, but it’s something to consider.
 Moderation in all things.
 If I can give them up, you can too.

 Classic styles are essential for a simple wardrobe.
 If you like loud, funky designs, wild colors and couture cuts… you aren’t well suited to a simple wardrobe plan.
 Simplify your life in other ways and don’t frustrate yourself by trying to simplify your closet.